microsoft/vscode-docs/docs/remote/containers.md

 ### Can I use dev containers outside of VS Code?

-As containerizing production workloads becomes commonplace, dev containers have become broadly useful for scenarios beyond VS Code.
-We're creating the **Development Containers Specification** to empower anyone in any tool to configure a consistent dev environment.
-It seeks to find ways to enrich existing formats with common development specific settings, tools, and configuration while still providing a simplified, un-orchestrated single container option – so that they can be used as coding environments or for continuous integration and testing.
+As containerizing production workloads becomes commonplace, dev containers have become useful for scenarios beyond VS Code.
+We're creating the [Development Container Specification](https://containers.dev/implementors/spec) to empower anyone in any tool to configure a consistent development environment.
+It seeks to find ways to enrich existing formats with common development specific settings, tools, and configurations while still providing a simplified, un-orchestrated single container option – so that they can be used as coding environments or for continuous integration and testing.

-You can learn more and review the spec on [containers.dev](https://containers.dev), and you can review active proposals and contribute to the spec in the [devcontainers/spec](https://github.com/devcontainers/spec) repository on GitHub.
+You can learn more and review the specification at [containers.dev](https://containers.dev), and you can review active proposals and contribute to the specification in the [devcontainers/spec](https://github.com/devcontainers/spec) repository on GitHub.

 ## Questions or feedback